fear anxiety depression distrust confusion insomnia

 TRAUMA AND PTSD

 When people use the word trauma, they often mean different things.
 For some, this means that they have gone through a very difficult experience, such as a divorce, loss of a job, or a family crisis.
 Others may use the word trauma to refer to having been subjected to emotional, physical or sexual abuse, or neglectful caretaking as a child.
 For yet others, trauma may refer to living through life-threatening events such as a natural disaster, terrorist attack, serving in the armed forces during a time of conflict, car accidents, or being a victim of crime or violence.
-All of these definitions of trauma are legitimate, and each person’s experience of trauma is highly subjective.
+All of these definitions of trauma are legitimate, as are each person’s labeling of an experience as traumatic.

 Experiencing trauma does not mean that one will develop PTSD.
 However, those who experience traumatic events may have impairments in their life such as work problems, physical complaints, lower quality of life, problems with intimacy, and even suicidal thoughts.
 Early intervention is key.
 Medication may also be useful.